ImperialCollegeLondon/MSE404-MM/docs/labs/lab10/readme.md

  /
 ```

-1.  `degauss` specifies the Gaussian broadening to use in the density of states
+1.  `degauss` specifies the Gaussian broadening (in Rydberg) to use in the
-    calculation.
-This is in Rydberg.
+    density of states calculation.
 2.  `DeltaE` specifies the spacing between points in the output file, in eV.

 !!! note